omkardusane/tdfy/index.md

 ## Purpose for Joining:
-- I Wish to gain clarity on how to navigate the industry & **learn tech skills** on fundamental level.
+- Intend to gain clarity on how to navigate the industry & **learn tech skills** on a fundamental level.
-- I Wish to work on fun tech projects to gain experience, maybe also find internships through network.
+- Intend to work on fun tech projects to gain experience, maybe also find internships through network.
-- I Wish to discuss tech with my peers and some seniors to gain insights about the industry.
+- Intend to discuss tech with peers and some seniors to gain insights about the industry.
-- I With to contribute to advancement of our nation Bhaarat by having a good career
+- Intend to contribute to advancement of our nation Bhaarat by having a good career & adding ot the economy.

 ## more info
 // to be updated